pinglab-intern/Cardio-NER-BioBERT/README.md

 # CVD-NER-BioBERT

-Named Entity Recognition with BioBERT in CVD documents.
-This project conducts the Named Entity Recognization (74 biomedical entities from anatomy, physiology, omics (genome, proteome, transcriptome, metabolom, microbiome), drugs and chemicals.
+#### Title: Named Entity Recognition with BioBERT in CVD documents.

+#### Task: To conducts the Named Entity Recognization (74 biomedical entities: anatomy, biomolecules, chemicals) from Cardiovascular Disease (CVD) documents from PubMed

 We will start from pretrained BioBert to fintune it for NER model with BioNLP data.
 The fine tuined model will assist to identify biomedical entites in CVD documents.

 ### Data Sources:
  - [PubMed Documents](https://pubmed.ncbi.nlm.nih.gov/download/) (CVD)